 The grant application form clearly states that a different indirect costs recovery rate applies to all applicants; or

 The sponsor's indirect cost recovery rate can be verified (by UILO or ORS, as the case may be), through publicly-available documents.

 If any of these conditions are met, UBC will accept the posted rate.
-The Indirect Costs of Research Table of Verified Rates lists many of the verified exceptions to the standard UBC rate.
+RISe lists many of the verified exceptions to the standard UBC rate.

-After May 1, 2015, all discretionary powers for the recovery rate of indirect costs (for projects not covered by the standard or published verified rates) rests with the deans of the faculties and not with the Vice President Research & International Office.
+All discretionary powers for the recovery rate of indirect costs (for projects not covered by the standard or published verified rates) rests with the deans of the faculties and not with the Vice President Research & Innovation Office.

 Researchers are responsible for:

 - Including the proper indirect cost recovery in project budgets.
 The indirect costs should be built into each budget item, to avoid unnecessary confusion.